 To provide training:

 Grants are available to assist with travel and accommodation costs involved in trainers visiting an organisation.
 Grant applications can be completed by the trainer themselves or the host organisation, depending on who will be claiming back the expenses afterwards.
-Applications are assessed according to a set of criteria, which are outlined on the website.
-We require trainers to be fully approved MAITS trainers before they are eligible for a grant, please fill in grant to provide training application form.
+Applications are assessed according to level of experience (minimum of 4 years post-qualification) and overseas experience.
+We require trainers to be fully approved MAITS trainers before they are eligible for a grant.
 To apply for this, please register and complete your profile on the website.
-For professionals who have more recently qualified but who are keen to join experienced trainers in order to gain some international training experience, we do award some small grants (see Apprentice Trainer grant scheme below).
+Once approved you can apply by completing the grant to provide training application form.
+For professionals who have more recently qualified or do not have international experience but who are keen to join experienced trainers, we do award some small grants (see Apprentice Trainer grant scheme below).

 Grants are paid once the training has been completed and the required paperwork submitted, including your report and expenses claim form with receipts.